tcpfin-dev/deadeye/README.md

 # Deadeye

-### Deadeye is a multi-agent system for anomaly detection and predictive maintenance for Industrial control systems
+### Deadeye is a agentic system for anomaly detection and predictive maintenance for Industrial control systems

 Critical infrastructure and industrial systems — such as energy grids, water treatment plants, transportation networks, and manufacturing facilities — generate massive streams of operational and sensor data every second.
 Ensuring reliability, resilience, and security in these complex environments is challenging: traditional monitoring methods are largely reactive, addressing problems only after they occur, which can lead to costly downtime, safety risks, and operational inefficiencies.